mlswg/mls-protocol/draft-ietf-mls-protocol.md

 infinity (O), (2) verify that for Y = (x, y) both integers are in the correct interval, (3) ensure that (x, y) is a correct solution to the elliptic curve equation.
 For these curves, implementers do not need to verify membership in the correct subgroup.

-### TreeKEM with Curve25519, SHA-256, and AES-128-GCM

-This ciphersuite uses the following primities:

-* Hash function: SHA-256
-* Diffie-Hellman group: Curve25519 {{!RFC7748}}
-* AEAD: AES-128-GCM

-DH and Derive-Key-Pair operations are performed in the same way as the corresponding ART ciphersuite.

-Encryption keys are derived from shared secrets by taking the first 16 bytes of H(Z), where Z is the shared secret and H is SHA-256.

-### TreeKEM with P-256, SHA-256, and AES-128-GCM

-This ciphersuite uses the following primities:

-* Hash function: P-256
-* Diffie-Hellman group: secp256r1 (NIST P-256)
-* AEAD: AES-128-GCM

-DH and Derive-Key-Pair operations are performed in the same way as the corresponding ART ciphersuite.

 Encryption keys are derived from shared secrets by taking the first 16 bytes of H(Z), where Z is the shared secret and H is SHA-256.